Home

 Building

-The project is configured and built using the Meson build system, you will need to create a build directory and then configure the build depending on what you want.
+The project is configured and built using the Meson build system, you will need to create a build directory using meson setup, and configure the build depending on what you want.

 The project has a couple of build options you may configure, which affect the resulting binaries.
 This is how you will configure the firmware for your respective probe, or enable certain features.